miklevin/MikeLev.in/_posts/2024-10-19-planning-to-win-with-llm.md

 This implementation should provide a comprehensive integration of the LLM with all user actions in your application.
 Let me know if you need any further adjustments or have any questions!

+---

+# A Language For That

-Me to Claude: I would like to use the chatq as a hook to allow me to log every action the user takes in the user interface.
+**Me to Claude**: I would like to use the chatq as a hook to allow me to log every action the user takes in the user interface.
 To that end, I'm thinking that we add an optional (for now) second parameter to chatq of datatype str, the idea being that this will be stringified json that can be used to help the local Ollama LLM itself learn the operations that are possible in the system by being able to peek in on the operations.
 At first, I only want to use this for logging, but soon I will also incorporate it as part of the prompts inside chatq so the LLM can attempt to reproduce such actions in the system.
 The LLM will have some sort of search interface with the log in order to help it figure out how to construct and carry out CRUD operations.
 Please advise me on next steps.

-Claude 3.5 sonnet: Your idea to enhance the `chatq` function to log user actions and prepare for future LLM integration is excellent.
+**Claude 3.5 sonnet**: Your idea to enhance the `chatq` function to log user actions and prepare for future LLM integration is excellent.
 This approach will create a rich dataset for the LLM to learn from and eventually interact with the system more intelligently.
 Here's how we can modify the `chatq` function and outline the next steps:

 1. First, let's modify the `chatq` function: